 Keith Drinkel

-Drinkel was born in York, educated at St Michael's College, Leeds, and is now based in Brighton.
+Drinkel was born in York, educated at St Michael's College, Leeds, and lived in Brighton before moving to SW France.

 His notable appearances in film and television include A Family at War (1970), Yellow Dog (1973), a minor role in the BBC's adaptation of the Lord Peter Wimsey story The Nine Tailors (1974), Looking For Clancy (1975), A Bridge Too Far (1977), Gandhi (1982) and the Doctor Who story Time-Flight (1982).
 He co-starred in series three and four of Peter Tinniswood's long-running comedy I Didn't Know You Cared, and appeared as Mark Gaskell in The Body in the Library (1984).